Hawaii wildfires could be state’s worst natural disaster in decades

 The County of Maui said at least 100 firefighters were tackling the separate blazes.

-No deaths have been reported, but a firefighter who was battling the West Maui fire is in hospital in a stable condition after suffering smoke inhalation, according to officials.
+A firefighter who was battling the West Maui fire is in hospital in a stable condition after suffering smoke inhalation, according to officials.

-At Maui’s Kahului Airport, 1,800 passengers are trapped overnight after dozens of flights were cancelled or delayed, according to the Hawaiian Department of Transportation.
+At Maui’s Kahului Airport, 1,800 passengers were trapped overnight after dozens of flights were cancelled or delayed, according to the Hawaiian Department of Transportation.

 Thousands of Maui residents remain without power on Wednesday, and 911 services are out indefinitely in the west of the island.